 Luxury vinyl planks and tiles can mimic the look of real wood and natural stone.
 Resilient sheet vinyl can also be found in stones and woods, plus even more styles.

 So, why is it one of the best kitchen floorings?
 Primarily because it is extremely durable.

 In fact, sheet vinyl can last up to 20 years if it is taken care of.
 And the taking-care-of-it part is really pretty easy.

-And with all the traffic that a kitchen must handle, you need a durable flooring.
-Not only is it durable, all vinyl is water-resistant, and you can even find choices that are waterproof.
+With all the traffic that a kitchen must handle, you need a durable flooring.
+Not only is luxury vinyl flooring durable, all vinyl is water-resistant and you can even find choices that are waterproof.

 - It is hard and durable.

 - Porcelain is extremely stain-resistant.

 - It can look like natural stone, yet is much less expensive.